24-Hour Environmental Complaint and Spill Line

 ADVISORY: Artesian Water Company and the City of New Castle Municipal Services Commission have detected perfluorooctanoic sulfonate (PFOS) and perfluorooctanoic acid (PFOA) in public water supply wells in the New Castle County Airport area that are above the U.S. EPA’s 2016 lifetime health advisory level of 0.07 parts per billion.
 Public public drinking water in the area is treated to remove the contaminants.
 More information is available at PFAS Fact Sheet New Castle Public Supply Wells (includes PFOS/PFOA).

-ADVISORY: The U.S. Environmental Protection Agency (EPA) listed the Newark South Groundwater Plume site on the National Priorities List (NPL) in the Federal Register Jan.
-18. The listing allows EPA to use Superfund authority and resources to work with DNREC to help resolve groundwater concerns in the project area and determine the sources of contamination there.
-More information is available on the Newark South Groundwater Plume Site.
+ADVISORY: The US Environmental Protection Agency announced May 15 that the Hockessin Groundwater Site will be listed on the National Priorities List (NPL).
+The listing allows EPA to use Superfund authority and resources to work with DNREC to help resolve groundwater concerns in the Hockessin area.
+Information is available on the Hockessin Groundwater Site.
+The EPA also listed the Newark South Groundwater Plume Site on the NPL on Jan.
+18. More information is available on the Newark South Groundwater Plume Site.